PythWare/Dynasty-Warriors-2-Visual-Guider/README.md

 # Mod Manager Section

 Mod Manager is only for file mods, it's not used for pnach handling.
 It automatically creates backups of the stages and morale data to ensure if you disable a mod, the original data is returned.

+# Extra Info

+I decided to make Visual Guider a single file instead of a package release (having multiple python files within a folder for those who aren't aware), i'm not changing that.
+The code is clean and well organized.